diemnguyen944/test_repo/README.md

-# test_cursor
+# test_bmad
-This is the repo to test Cursor
+This is the repo to test bmad framework with Cursor